Skip to footer content

 $vbLabelText $csharpLabel

-This object-oriented approach provides significant advantages: you can manipulate the PDF (add watermarks, merge documents, add security, extract text) before saving—none of which are possible with PDF Duo's direct-to-file approach.
+This object-oriented approach provides additional flexibility: you can manipulate the PDF (add watermarks, merge documents, add security, extract text) before saving — none of which are part of PDF Duo .NET's documented API.
 See the HTML to PDF documentation for additional rendering options.

 Example 2: URL to PDF Conversion